Azer0s/quacktors/README.md

 ### On PID logging

-When starting quacktors for the first time, you might notice that sometimes quacktors logs PIDs with a global PID (i.e. PID + machine ID) and sometimes just a local PID is logged.
+When starting quacktors for the first time, you might notice that sometimes quacktors logs with a global PID (i.e. PID + machine ID) and sometimes just a local PID is logged.
 This is because sometimes there is ambiguity as to where (on which machine) a PID lives (e.g. when telling a PID to quit) and other times it's clear that the PID is on the local system (e.g. when starting an actor).
 Global actor PIDs are named `gpid` when logging.
+When we **know** that a PID lives on a remote machine, we don't only log the `gpid` but also the `machineId`.

 ### Configuring quacktors